-On motion of Mr. Fitzgerald, seconded by Ms. Hasara, this recommendation was approved.
+On motion of Mr. Fitzgerald, seconded by Ms. Hasara, this appointment was approved and resolution was adopted.

 Election of Timothy L. Killeen as Twentieth President, University of Illinois

 (4) The election of a president of the University is one of the most important actions the Board of Trustees of the University of Illinois is called upon to consider.